+117.102.
+(GP: Detailed Expenditure/Revenue Reports PCC/CID) The Prosecution Coordination Commission and the Commission 3 4 on Indigent Defense shall provide detailed expenditure reports and associated revenue streams for each individual circuit, revenue 5 streams shall include, but not be limited to, state funds, local funds, Federal funds, and also nongovernmental sources of funds, by no later than September first, on the prior fiscal year, to the appropriate commission.
+The commissions shall than provide the 6 7 Chairman of the House Ways and Means Committee and Chairman of the Senate Finance Committee with a combined report by 8 September fifteenth of the current fiscal year.
 117.103.
-(GP: Detailed Expenditure/Revenue Reports PCC/CID) The Prosecution Coordination Commission and the Commission on Indigent Defense shall provide detailed expenditure reports and associated revenue streams for each individual circuit, revenue streams shall include, but not be limited to, state funds, local funds, Federal funds, and also nongovernmental sources of funds, by no later than September first, on the prior fiscal year, to the appropriate commission.
-The commissions shall than provide the Chairman of the House Ways and Means Committee and Chairman of the Senate Finance Committee with a combined report by September fifteenth of the current fiscal year.

-117.104.
-(GP: South Carolina Welcome Centers) The Department of Parks, Recreation and Tourism and the Department of Transportation shall maintain a Memorandum of Understanding (MOU) that provides that the Department of Parks, Recreation and Tourism shall control operations of all South Carolina Welcome Centers.
-The MOU shall include replacement, renovation and maintenance of the facilities, daily operations, and grounds maintenance and upkeep and shall clearly define responsibility for additional portions of Welcome Centers to include paving and sidewalks.
-The Department of Transportation shall transfer to the Department of Parks, Recreation and Tourism the amount of \$3,563,560 less any state funds appropriated by the General Assembly for the same purpose.
-The Department of Parks, Recreation and Tourism assumes responsibility for this amount and the timing of the transfer of these funds shall be defined as part of the MOU.
-The funds transferred to the Department of Parks, Recreation and Tourism shall be placed in a separate and distinct fund and these funds shall be carried forward from the prior fiscal year into the current fiscal year and be expended for the same purposes.
+(GP: South Carolina Welcome Centers) The Department of Parks, Recreation and Tourism and the Department of 9 Transportation shall maintain a Memorandum of Understanding (MOU) that provides that the Department of Parks, Recreation and 10 Tourism shall control operations of all South Carolina Welcome Centers.
+The MOU shall include replacement, renovation and 11 maintenance of the facilities, daily operations, and grounds maintenance and upkeep and shall clearly define responsibility for 12 additional portions of Welcome Centers to include paving and sidewalks.
+The Department of Transportation shall transfer to the 13 Department of Parks, Recreation and Tourism the amount of \$3,563,560 less any state funds appropriated by the General Assembly 14 for the same purpose.
+The Department of Parks, Recreation and Tourism assumes responsibility for this amount and the timing of 15 the transfer of these funds shall be defined as part of the MOU.
+The funds transferred to the Department of Parks, Recreation and 16 current fiscal year and be expended for the same purposes.
+18 the project's accomplishments which shall include: 22